 Shortly afterwards, the cyclists are led off the road to a special path for cyclists and walkers.
 The disadvantage of this is that the path suddenly becomes very steep and gradients of around 10% occur.
-After a few hundred meters the route becomes too difficult and, much to my disappointment, I have to get off the bike and walk for a while with my bike in my hand.
+After a few hundred meters the route becomes too difficult and, much to my disappointment, I have to get off the bike and walk for a while with the bike in my hand.
 I’m not the only one who has to make this decision.
 A few cyclists, sometimes with only a backpack, also dismount.
 During my stumble over the steepest part, a hiker suddenly comes from behind me and wonders if I am also on my way to the yodel festival in Andermatt.
 Panting I tell him that I didn’t have that knowledge but that I find it very interesting.
 The man replies: “Vielleicht sehen wir uns dort” (Maybe we’ll see each other there).

 When the road flattens out, I jump back on my bike and arrive at the crucial point of the route via the Gotthard Pass: the “Teufelsbrücke” (Devils Bridge)!
 It is so named because for centuries it formed an impassable barrier and according to legend could only be made by the devil himself.
 Around 1230 the first wooden bridge was built, which was later replaced by several stone ones.
 The current second bridge dates from 1830 after previous wooden and stone ones had all collapsed.
 Due to the heavy use of the Gotthard route, a third bridge was built in 1958 for motorized traffic.
 In addition, a railway was built across the ravine in 1917, so that several bridges are now close together.
 The river “Reuss” plunges down here from a height and creates a constant murmur of water and upward air pressure.
 Hermann mentions the existence of the “Hutschelm” and I feel that it really exists because the water drops are blown up by the wind and descend on me like a nice shower.